+Why does a list of the cheapest cars that are for sale in South Africa matter?
 South Africans are, generally, still short of disposable income, despite an improvement of the economic situation after President Ramaphosa’s recent election.
-Thus, most motorists are either exploring the second-hand car market for good deals, or heading for the cheapest new cars on sale in South Africa in 2018.
+Thus, most motorists are either exploring the second-hand car market for good deals or heading for the cheapest new cars on sale in South Africa in 2018.
 According to a February 2018 article by ‘Driveit’,1 the following 10 new cars are considered South Africa’s cheapest on sale in 2018.

 The Chery QQ3 TE has managed to claim the honour of being the cheapest car in South Africa in 2018.
 Despite this achievement, the car has a low power output of 38 kW and 70 Nm of torque, due to its small, 0.8-litre engine.
 1 It covers the 100 km/h dash in 18.8 seconds, and has a top speed of 138 km/h.
 2The Chery is available as a 5-door hatchback, with its engine mated to a 5-speed manual transmission.
 It lacks safety features such as airbags or ABS brakes.1 Fuel consumption is at 6.8 litres/100 km.

 Since its relaunch in South Africa in 2014, the Datsun Go has been quite a sought-after choice.
 However, it has no safety features.1 Its 1.2-litre engine provides 50 kW of power and 104 Nm of torque, and reaches 0-100 km/h in 13.3 seconds.
 Its top speed is 161 km/h.
 The engine is connected to a 5-speed manual gearbox.
 Its light weight and excellent fuel consumption of 5.2 litres/100 km makes the nippy Go, a great car for the city commuter.
 3